SaaS Cancel Flow Best Practices: How to Save 20-30% of Churning Customers

 If they still want to cancel after the offer and the impact summary, let them go gracefully.
 Don't make it hard.
 Don't hide the cancel button.
 Don't require a phone call.

 A bad cancellation experience turns a churned customer into a permanently lost customer.
-A good one leaves the door open for them to come back.
+A good one leaves the door open for them to come back, and [win-back campaigns](/what-is-a-win-back-campaign) can bring them back later.

 What NOT to Do in Your Cancel Flow